JuliaLang/julia/README.windows.md

 Julia runs on Windows XP SP2 or later (including Windows Vista, Windows 7, and Windows 8).
 Both the 32-bit and 64-bit versions are supported.
 The 32-bit i686 binary will run on either 32-bit and 64-bit operating systems.
 The 64-bit x86_64 binary will only run on 64-bit Windows.

 Downloading additional libraries (Tk, Cairo, etc) is not necessary.
 Julia's package manager will acquire them as needed.
+For this to work, you must have the `7z` command-line tool installed (see below), and it must be on your path.

 Julia requires that the lib and lib/julia directories be part of your `%PATH%` variable to startup.
 The `julia.bat` script will attempt to do this for you and is the recommended way of running julia on your system.
 The julia.bat file can be given arguments (e.g. `julia.bat -p 2 script.jl` for running script.jl on two processors) which will be passed directly to julia.exe.